-“Have a seat,” Nick offered, gesturing toward a worn, but inviting loveseat.
-As she made herself comfortable, Nick put a Dean Martin vinyl on a hi-fi console turntable, then ignited his gas fireplace, accompanied by Deano’s velvety-smooth vocal stylings.
+“Have a seat,” Jack offered, gesturing toward a worn, but inviting loveseat.
+As she made herself comfortable, Jack put a Dean Martin vinyl on a hi-fi console turntable, then ignited his gas fireplace, accompanied by Deano’s velvety-smooth vocal stylings.

 “It’s like stepping back in time,” Mary said.
 “Was this all your parents, too?”

-“No,” Nick said.
+“No,” Jack said.
 “They had all new stuff.
 I sold it and bought all of this at a few thrift shops downtown.”

 “Wine?”
-Nick asked, placing a tray of mixed nuts and chocolates on the coffee table in front her.
+Jack asked, placing a tray of mixed nuts and chocolates on the coffee table in front her.

 “Is Boone’s okay?” he asked.